Foreign Investment in Indonesia

 the representative office of foreign electric power support services.

-In addition to having its own characteristics, each of such representative offices also has its own activities that can only be conducted after obtaining permits and complying with particular limitations.
-Consequently, the establishment of KPPA, KP3A, and the representative office of BUJKA in Indonesia, including permits which should be obtained by such representative offices before undertaking their activities, will be explained in turn below.
+In addition to having its own characteristics, each of the abovementioned representative offices also has its own activities that can only be conducted after obtaining permits and complying with several limitations.
+Consequently, the establishment of KPPA, KP3A, and the representative office of BUJKA in Indonesia, along with the necessary permits which should be obtained by such representative offices before undertaking their activities, will be explained in turn below.

 KPPA